Spring Theme and Centers for Preschoolers

 Crafts

 Crafts are always fun and an excellent resource to help preschoolers develop their creativity and fine motor skills.
-Crafts don’t have to be complicated either, and the most important part is to let your children make their own creations.
+Crafts don’t have to be complicated either, and most importantly, let your children make their creations.
 It’s okay to guide them, but not do it or finish it for them.
 Some crafts make look horrible and others don’t, but that’s okay.
-Crafts will show the stage of development in which each of your students is, and will make them feel proud and give them a great sense of accomplishment.
+Crafts will show the stage of development in which each of your students is and will make them feel proud and give them a great sense of accomplishment.

 Some ideas I have for you today are: